Bugster project dashboard showing testing statistics and next steps

 Next Steps

 Congratulations!
-You now have Bugster CLI set up and running.
+You now have Bugster set up and running.
 Here’s what to explore next: